HL7/fhir-udap-security-ig/input/pagecontent/b2b.md

 An Authorization Server **SHALL** return an error code of `invalid_request` as per Section 4.1.2.1 of RFC 6749 if a client application does not include a `state` value in its authorization request.
 Servers **SHALL** include the `state` parameter and corresponding value provided by the client application in the authorization response as per RFC 6749.
 The client application **SHALL NOT** proceed if the `state` parameter is not included in the authorization response or its value does not match the value provided by the client application in the corresponding authorization request.

-Client applications and Authorization Servers **SHALL** utilize Proof Key for Code Exchange (PKCE) with `code_challenge_method` of `S256` as defined in RFC 7636.
 Authorization Servers **SHOULD** return an error as per Section 4.4.1 of RFC 7636 if a client application does not include a `code_challenge` is its authorization request.

 #### Token request